913-groza-vlad/SOA/README.md

   - CRUD operations for patient profiles.
   - Link users from auth-service to patient entities.
-  - Provide a way to discover the current patient based on the authenticated user.

 - **Key technologies:**
   - Spring Boot 4